Light from darkness: history of a hot dark sector: Implications for the domain of thermal DM candidates

 We now examine the impact of heating of the VS on the domain of thermal DM candidates \cite{Coy:2021ann}.
-To recap, the domain delineates in the plane $\xi_{\rm fo}-m_{\rm dm}$ all possible DM candidates that were in thermal equilibrium in a HS.
+To recap, the domain delineates in the plane $\xi_i-m_{\rm dm}$ all possible DM candidates that were in thermal equilibrium in a HS at the moment of their freeze-out, with a temperature ratio $\xi_i$.
 Its construction is based on generic assumptions, such as the unitarity bound on the DM annihilation cross section.
-Among other things, it was assumed in \cite{Coy:2021ann} that the universe was RD from DM freeze-out to BBN.
+Among other things, it was assumed in \cite{Coy:2021ann} that the Universe was RD from DM freeze-out to BBN.
 In the language of the present work, this means that the DM companion particles were still relativistic at reheating, see sections \ref{sec:rel}-\ref{sec:constraints} and fig.\ref{fig:constraints}.
 In that case, entropy dilution is $S_{t,f}/S_{t,i} \approx (g_\ast/g'_\ast)^{1/4}= {\cal O}(1)$ \cite{Coy:2021ann}.
 One of our motivations was to check to what extent this is possible.
 As fig.\ref{fig:constraints} shows, a large part of the $\gamma'$ parameter space corresponds to relativistic reheating.

 Heavier and more feebly coupled dark photons leads to non-relativistic reheating, see section \ref{sec:nonrel}.
 In that case, entropy production can be very important, causing dilution both of possible relics from the VS and of DM itself.
 Provided this can be made consistent with a baryogenesis mechanism, such entropy production greatly expands the boundaries of the domain to larger DM masses, both for the case of a hot HS, $\xi \gtrsim 1$, and for a cold HS, $\xi \lesssim 1$.